 And yet, most firms are still relying on antiquated methods and technologies that are not ideal for keeping track of relationships and everyone at the firm aligned and on the same page.

-Unfortunately, many investment bankers we have talked to have lost deals due to siloed data, lack of follow-up, and lack of up-to-date information.
+Unfortunately, many of the investment bankers we have talked to have lost deals due to siloed data, lack of follow-up, and their teams not having access to up-to-date information.

 Why Most CRMs Don’t Work for Investment Banks